ChimeHQ/Meter/README.md

 ### MXMetricManager and Diagnostics Polyfill

-MetricKit's crash reporting facilities require iOS 14, and isn't supported at all for tvOS, watchOS, or macOS.
+MetricKit's crash reporting facilities require iOS 14/macOS 12.0, and isn't supported at all for tvOS or watchOS.
 You may want to start moving towards using it as a standard interface between your app and whatever system consumes the data.
 Meter offers an API that's very similar to MetricKit's `MXMetricManager` to help do just that.

 ```swift
 // adding a subscriber